-13. DOCUMENT LABELING AND MANAGEMENT
+14. DOCUMENT LABELING AND MANAGEMENT

 Contractors are responsible for the protection and proper disclosure of all information, data and documents in their possession or control.
 Every effort must be made to protect information, documents and all other property entrusted to the Contractor.
-Every document must have the appropriate marking, such as Confidential - Internal USAC Use Only.
+Every document must have the appropriate marking, such as Confidential/For Internal USAC Use Only.

 Contractor must retain all USAC data and documents generated in accordance with USAC's record retention policy and provide those data and documents to USAC upon request or per stated submission instructions in USAC's policies.
 All retained USAC data and documents must be reasonably accessible and migratable from the system throughout the duration of the contract or required retention period.
 Upon contract expiration, USAC may request for Contractor to migrate any stored USAC data and documents to USAC in a format acceptable to USAC.
-See Section B.8.E for retention and migration of USAC related meetings recording data.
 Contractor shall not destroy documents without written approval from USAC.

+SECTION C:

-Section C: USAC Standard Terms and Conditions
+USAC Standard Terms and Conditions